Ninjacop/cl-ruby/doc/04-Ruby-Funcall.md

 # Ruby Funcall

-Ruby funcall!
 Instead of porting over every single function from Ruby into CL, `ruby-funcall` does that while keeping cl-ruby small.
-In addition, this returns a pointer or Ruby value, so `ruby-funcall` will have to be encased with an `num2int` and the likes
+In addition, this returns a pointer or Ruby value, so `ruby-funcall` will have to be encased with an `num2int` and the likes.

 Arguments: